Here are some natural skin cancer prevention options to protect your skin from the harmful rays of the sun.

 These are all natural skin cancer prevention options to help keep your skin safe from the harmful rays of the sun, but ultimately, you need to do what feels right for you.
 Talk to your doctor to see if you might be a good candidate for some of these alternatives.

-I hope you enjoy your time outdoors.
-Have a healthy and fun summer!
+I hope you enjoy your time outdoors!